Nhoya/YADP/README.md

 Actually YADP is able to patch ROMS without problem.
 ASAP i'l start working on patch generator

-####How to install:
+## How to install:

 Before starting you need to install:

 **yad, xdelta3 and awk**

-##Ubuntu Based Distro
+### Ubuntu based distro:

 ```
 apt-get install yad xdelta3 awk
 ```
-##Debian <= 8 and others distros without yad in the repos
+### Debian <= 8 and others distros without yad in the repos:

-yad is officially in the repository of Debian starting from Debian 9 so if you are running a version of debian <= 8 you have to compile it from source so go here https://code.google.com/p/yad/downloads and download the latest source version
+yad is officially in the repository of Debian starting from Debian 9 so if you are running a version of debian <= 8 you have to compile it from source, go to https://code.google.com/p/yad/downloads and download the latest source version.

-#solve dependencies for yad:

-**libgtk3-dev initltool**
+yad depends on **libgtk3-dev initltool** so make sure they are installed.

-extract the archive
+#### Extract the archive:

 ```
 tar xf yad-x.x.x.tar.xz && cd yad-x.x.x
 ```

-run the configuration script
+#### Run the configuration script:

 ```
 ./configure
 ```

-build
+#### Build:

 ```
 make && sudo make install